 Scope for early informal action

-It adds to the now familiar call for early action to address emerging conflict by appropriately skilled managers.
-The large proportion of cases judged to have organisational issues at their root shows the scope for this.
+The call to skill-up managers so they are able to deal well with signs of emerging conflict is a familiar one.
+The large proportion of cases in this study with organisational issues at their root underlines the scope to tackle problems early.
 The recommendations on handling bullying complaints also chime with the recent ACAS report (see our blog on this here) which called for the use of formal procedures only as a last resort.

 Finding solutions rather than blame

-We agree that encouraging people in conflict to identify specific problems and to seek ways to resolve them is of greater benefit than a ‘blame framework’.
+We agree that encouraging people in conflict to identify and resolve specific problems is of greater benefit than a ‘blame framework’.
 Labelling someone as a ‘bully’ is unhelpful if the aim is to engage them in behaviour-change.
-As the research highlights, people who are complained about are very often unaware of their impact on others.
+As the research highlights, people on the receiving end of complaints are very often unaware of their impact on others.
 In our experience they are usually willing to respond to requests for change.
-This can be supported with skills coaching if necessary.
+Skills coaching can help here too if necessary.

 Lessons from Leymann